TobiaRigon/PromptPack/README.md

 - Passwords and API keys in the output are masked for safety
 - Exports larger than the chosen token limit are automatically split into multiple files
 - Select a token limit preset (ChatGPT, Gemini, Claude) or set a custom value
+- Copy the preview to the clipboard with one click
+- Select or deselect all files at once when choosing what to include
+- Remaining token counter shows usage versus limit

 ## Requirements